frederic-perez/AmE-dictionary/data/dictionary.md

 __screaming yellow__
 __screech<sup>1</sup>__ _n_ :two::hammer:
 __screech<sup>2</sup>__ _v_ :seven::hammer: (screeched, screeching)
+__screen door__ _n_ A door that consists of a frame holding metallic or plastic netting; used to allow ventilation and to keep insects from entering a building through the open door; _"he heard the screen slam as she left."_
 __screwball<sup>1</sup>__ _adj_ :three::hammer: _A classic screwball comedy._ _The screwball buddy comedy._
 __screwball<sup>2</sup>__ _n_
 __screws > put the screws on someone__ _phr informal_ To use force or threats to make someone do what you want.
 Usage notes: In the past, screws or thumbscrews (torture instrument) were devices used to hurt people by crushing their thumbs in order to force them to do something. _They put the screws on him until eventually he was forced to resign._